The Cost of Procrastinating on Buying Life Insurance

 Why People Procrastinate Buying Life Insurance

 Life insurance can be a vital safety net for your family, covering essential expenses and outstanding debts after your passing.
 It helps ease the financial burden and provides stability when they need it most.
-Here are the top reasons why, despite this, many individuals still tend to push back investing in this financial cushion:
+Here are the top reasons why, despite this, many individuals still tend to push back on investing in this financial cushion:

 The belief that they’re too young and healthy: